 Not sure where to start?
 Muse over our pick of some of the greatest travel writers out there for some inspiration…

 Without a doubt, Bill Bryson is one of the heavyweights of the travel-writing world.
 Anyone with an inkling of interest on the matter will have at least heard of one of Bryson’s novels.
-From ‘Notes from a Small Island‘ (1995), a personal favourite, to ‘A Walk in the Woods‘ (1997) and many fantastic books in-between.
+From ‘Notes from a Small Island‘ (1995), a personal favorite, to ‘A Walk in the Woods‘ (1997) and many fantastic books in-between.
 Bryson’s dry wit, friendly tone, and insatiable need to discover makes any of his novels a must for first-time travelers and veteran wanderers alike.

 Bestselling author Elizabeth Gilbert is equally well-known amongst both travel enthusiasts and fans of romance.
 Her most notable (within the globe-trotting genre) release was her memoir ‘Eat, Pray, Love‘ (2006) which follows the author as she tries to find herself in Italy, India, and Indonesia.
 Whilst you don’t necessarily have to follow her exact journey, you could see for yourself why she chose these destinations, all beautiful in their own right.